Elegua: Who is it? How to take care of it, history and more

 Traducción:

-Eshu Elegua, the Divine messenger of the power of the word causes clashes.
-Eshu Elegua does not cause me to clash.
+Eshu Elegua, the divine messenger of the power of the word, causes confrontations.
+Eshu Elegua does not cause me confrontations.

-Eshu Elegua, the Divine messenger has the voice of power, he has a voice that can be heard throughout the Universe.
+Eshu Elegua, the divine messenger, has the voice of power, a voice that can be heard throughout the universe.

-Whoever is greeted first, the warrior who heals better than any medicine.
+The one who is greeted first, the warrior who heals better than any medicine.
 The owner of the roads and the vicissitudes of life.
-The one who is everywhere and knows and listens to everything.
+He who is everywhere, he knows and hears everything.

-The spirit of the wind does not deny the existence of the Divine messenger.
-The spirit of the disease does not deny the existence of Eshu Elegua.
+The wind spirit does not deny the existence of the divine messenger.
+The spirit of illness does not deny the existence of Eshu Elegua.

-The spirit of challenges does not deny the existence of the Divine messenger.
+The spirit of challenges does not deny the existence of the divine messenger.
 Ifá does not deny the existence of Eshu Elegua.
-No Orisa denies the existence of the Divine messenger.
-Eshu Elegua, the Divine messenger, the root of all roots.
+No Orisha denies the existence of the divine messenger.
+Eshu Elegua, the divine messenger, the root of all roots.
 Eshu Elegua does not harm those who love him.

-Eshu Elegua, the Divine messenger, does not harm me.
-I make offers to Eshu Elegua to open my paths and give me permission to start the path that I now undertake.
+Eshu Elegua, the divine messenger, does not harm me.
+I make offerings to Eshu Elegua to open my paths and give me permission to begin the path I now undertake.

-It is you who can watch Oyo without being in Oyo.
-The red hat has evaporated on his head.
-The prodigal son who enjoys sitting in the royal place indicated for him.
-If we get injured, the head of this household fixes it for us.
+It is you who can watch Oyo without needing to be in Oyo.
+He has evaporated the red hat on his head.
+The prodigal son who enjoys sitting in the right royal place for him.
+If we get into an accident, the head of this household corrects it for us.

-The King negotiated with the boy who wore shoes because he is the owner of the stories.
+The King did business with the boy who wore shoes because he is the owner of the stories.
 He is the one who gives us stability with money because he makes sure that it is enough.

 The children's spell appeases the spirit of iron, the master of the road, to whom everyone greets backwards, we pay our respects.
 Ashé.